 This may be the yoga class you’re looking for.
 Here we cultivate compassion for ourselves and others.
 Though it’s a gentle workout, the emphasis is on working in.
 This inward focus unites the mind, body & Spirit in an atmosphere of community and collaboration, not competition.
 Balance, strength and flexibility improve while experiencing deep relaxation.
 You’ll feel a lightness of being from this powerful and healing practice.
 Taught by Anne Anderson, Certified Kripalu Yoga Teacher, Registered with Yoga Alliance, Professional Ski Instructor of America at Vail; Lionshead Adults, Reiki II Practitioner and Founder of Snowga, a yoga practice on the slopes created to calm the mind and transform the ski experience; less fear, more fun.

 Sessions are currently led by Thomas Guthrie, with visiting guests from time to time.
-Each session will open with a brief warm up and breathing exercise, followed by a series of 10 to 20 minute meditation sessions or a brief open discussion, as may be welcomed.
+Each session will open with a brief warm-up and breathing exercise, followed by a series of 10 to 20-minute meditation sessions or a brief open discussion, as may be welcomed.
 Chairs and seating cushions are available.
-Remember sessions are FREE AND OPEN TO EVeRYONE.
+Sessions are FREE AND OPEN TO EVERYONE.